launchdarkly/integration-framework/README.md

 There are a few steps to creating an integration with LaunchDarkly.

 1. Fork this repository.
-2. Create a new directory inside [integrations](./integrations) named after your organization or integration's name (e.g., `spacexyz`).
+2. Create a new directory inside the [integrations](./integrations) directory named after your organization or integration's name (e.g., `spacexyz`).
 Make sure the directory has no spaces and uses [kebab-casing](https://wiki.c2.com/?KebabCase).
 3. Create a `manifest.json` inside your new directory.
 The `manifest.json` file will describe your integration's details and capabilities.
 We'll describe how